Skip to main content

 Vermont's Volkswagen Mitigation Trust Funds

 Welcome to Vermont's VW Mitigation Trust page.
-This page provides basic information about the VW Mitigation Trust and how Vermont can use its Trust allocation once it's available.
-We have provided our Beneficiary Mitigation Plan (BMP), which includes project priorities and can be found below.
+This page provides basic information about the VW Mitigation Trust and how Vermont's Trust allocation can be used.
+Our Beneficiary Mitigation Plan (BMP), which includes project priorities, can be found below.

 Background | Beneficiary Mitigation Plan | Funding Opportunities